brimdata/zui/docs/Remote-zqd.md

 # Summary

 By default, the Brim application leverages the local filesystem for holding imported logs and packet capture data.
-However, new features in Brim and related [zq tools](https://github.com/brimsec/zq) enable access to data stored remotely as well.
+However, new features available in Brim starting with v0.20.0 and related [zq tools](https://github.com/brimsec/zq) starting with v0.24.0 enable access to data stored remotely as well.
 This cookbook describes the available options and current limitations.

 # About Cookbooks